brpandey/leetcode-notes/sys-design/hacking/26_newsfeed_timeline.md

 an image or video was estimated to be 21.25 MB:

-* Outbound (egress) bandwidth for newsfeeds the number of newsfeed requests *size of a post with image or video:
+* Outbound (egress) bandwidth for newsfeeds the number of newsfeed requests Size of a post with image or video:
-  290k timeline items per second * 21.25 MB = -6.2 TB per second
+  290k timeline items per second * 21.25 MB = ~6.2 TB per second
-* Outbound (egress) bandwidth for timelines = the number of timeline requests size of a post with image or video: 520k timeline items per second 21.25 MB = -11 TB per second
+* Outbound (egress) bandwidth for timelines = the number of timeline requests size of a post with image or video: 520k timeline items per second 21.25 MB = ~11 TB per second

 #### Memory